MuriloLCN/Simple-Draw/README.md

 String s: The text to be written

-Int x,y: The coordinates of the top-left corner of the text.
+Int x,y: The coordinates of the top-left corner of the text if RECT_MODE is TOP_LEFT or the middle of the text is RECT_MODE is CENTER.

 ---
 ### SimpleDraw.clear()